OctopusDeploy/docs/docs/octopus-cloud/index.md

 1. Select your cloud instance.
 1. Click the **new user invite** link.

-If you are trying to add new users to your Octopus Cloud instance, that is done in the instanc e itself.
+If you are trying to add new users to your Octopus Cloud instance, that is done in the instance itself.
 Learn more about [managing users and teams](/docs/administration/managing-users-and-teams/index.md).

 ## Set the Outage Window